-We like to go hiking and backpacking to Reavis Ranch and Roger's Canyon.
-Just east of the Phoenix area.
-Reavis Ranch is a secluded valley in the center of the eastern Superstitions.
+The Superstition Wilderness has numerous opportunities of Phoenix Area hikes, and our guides can pick out the best one for you.
+One of our favorites is just east of the Phoenix area - Reavis Ranch - a secluded valley in the center of the eastern Superstitions.
 There's an old abandoned apple orchard that still bears fruit.
 The Reavis Ranch Superstition Mountain trails follow the path of an old road that was used to access the ranch in the mid 20th century, but certain parts look much more like a rocky trail than a road.
 Most of the backpacking trip has desert terrain, but you'll also hike through areas shaded by Cottonwood and Sycamore trees.

 We can also take you on a 4-wheel drive to Roger's Canyon, which is known for its unique cliff dwellings.
 These remarkable ruins were once home to a community of ancient Native Americans and look great for their age!